Powerforce00/Area1451/index.md

 1, This is a duel server!
 - Only 1v1!!
-- Use "tp ffa" if you can't get over it.
+- Use x1(flurish) to chellenge others.

 2, FFA is allowed only in designated areas! ☛tp ffa☚
 - Otherwise it causes > Warning > Kick > Ban.